CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=MS, answer=[2,3]

-On line 2, remove the statement `$db = 'MyDatabase';`.
+On line 3, remove the statement `$db = 'MyDatabase';`.
 Execute the program.
 What are the error messages?

-- Undefine variable: `db` on line 4
+- Undefined variable: `db` on line 4

 - Undefined variable: `db` on line 9